graypegg/chromatism/README.md

 ![Shade](https://toi.sh/cdn/chromatism/shade.png)

-Shift should be a number between -100 and 100.
+Percent should be a number between -100 and 100.

 ---